 The next issue is related to charging the controller.
 While the Scuf Vantage’s battery life far exceeds the Dualshock 4’s, we did encounter one very bizarre problem when charging it.
 Scuf Gaming recommends only using the PlayStation 4 to charge the Vantage, but after connecting the two and putting the system into rest mode, the controller turned the console back on after about 10 minutes.

-With no option to keep the PS4 asleep, the only alternative is to charge the controller while you’re playing.
+With no option to keep the PS4 asleep, the only alternatives are to leave the console on for the sole purpose of charging the controller or charge the controller while you’re playing.
 We were told this was the result of the controller switching between Bluetooth and USB to initiate the charging process, but it didn’t make the issue any less annoying, especially after hearing that it’s supposed to do that.

 The Scuf Vantage is backed by a 180-day limited warranty that begins on the date of purchase.Our Take

-Despite the few hiccups, the Scuf Vantage is an excellent gamepad that anyone with some extra cash to spend should definitely consider.
-At a minimum of $170, it’s not the best option for casual players, but those in need of something beyond the cookie-cutter DualShock 4 should definitely consider it.
+Thethat anyone with some extra cash to spend should definitely consider, but you need to be aware of its potential issues.
+At a minimum of $170, it’s not the best option for casual players, but those in need of something beyond the cookie-cutter DualShock 4 should still consider it.

 Is there a better alternative?